Bulgaria - Country Commercial Guide

 For the new EU program period 2021-2027 Bulgaria is expected to receive nearly USD 34.6 billion for various programs and around USD 600 million will be dedicated to security and homeland infrastructure projects to strengthen the functionality of the borders and EU exchange information.
 Bulgaria will also have to maintain and upgrade the completed fence on the Turkish border (a project for USD 100 million – 240 km) as this infrastructure project is of a crucial importance for both Bulgarian and European security.
 The upgrade of the border with Turkey projects became really important in the second half of 2021 with the latest changes with the Afghan Government and the follow up migration crisis.

-Since 2017, US Embassy Sofia has had a Department of Homeland Security and Customs and Border Protection agent in Sofia working closely with Bulgarian Border Police structures.
-They are focusing on optimizing the border checking process and providing high level intelligence in cooperation with Interpol, FBI and Bulgarian authorities.
+The U.S. Department of Homeland Security and Customs and Border Protection works closely with Bulgarian Border Police on optimizing the border checking process and providing high level intelligence in cooperation with Interpol, the FBI and Bulgarian authorities.

-The Bulgarian Security Sector revenue shares for 2020 by technology: Surveillance USD 31.28 million, Communication Equipment – USD 20,78 million, Managed Services – USD 17.6 million, Command & Control – USD 12.24 million, Fire Equipment – USD 10.83 million, Vehicles & Platforms – USD 8,88 million and others – such as Access Control and Identity Management, Screening and Detection, Data Analytics and Storage, Personal Protection Gear, Disaster Management and Risk Averse Security.
+Bulgarian Security Sector revenue shares (for 2020, the latest information available) by technology: surveillance USD 31.28 million; communication equipment USD 20.78 million; managed services USD 17.6 million; command & control USD 12.24 million; fire equipment USD 10.83 million; vehicles & platforms USD 8.88 million and others, such as Access Control and Identity Management, Screening and Detection, Data Analytics and Storage, Personal Protection Gear, Disaster Management and Risk Averse Security.

 Europe, and more specifically Bulgaria, is a key target for cybercrime because of its advanced Internet infrastructure, high number of users, and payment systems.
-In addition - several cities in Bulgaria, such as Sofia, Plovdiv, Varna and Bourgas, host a great number of R&D centers, Centers of Excellence, Software Development hubs, service and shared centers for leading global companies and manage 24/7 international operations.
-In 2020 Bulgaria (the capital Sofia) was selected to host one of the 5 US Petascale Super Computers (part of the EUROHPC program).
-Bulgarian rapid development in the latest IT, AI, Big data and communication also triggered the cyber crime interest.
-In 2021 Sofia hosted the Presidential 3 Seas Initiative – a 12-country cooperation initiative with main focus on connectivity and innovations and strong US interest in forming partnerships and support.
+In addition, several cities in Bulgaria, such as Sofia, Plovdiv, Varna and Bourgas, host many R&D centers, centers of excellence, software development hubs, service and shared centers for leading global companies and manage 24/7 international operations.
+Bulgaria’s rapid development in the latest IT, AI, Big data and communication also triggers significant cybercrime interest.

-Bulgaria has signed a memorandum of understanding with NATO in reference to fostering international collaboration on counter cyber threats through information- and capability-sharing, as well as joint participation in cyber exercises.
-The legal framework, has been harmonized with EU legislation and provides numerous opportunities for foreign companies to invest in the country.
+Bulgaria signed a memorandum of understanding with NATO to foster international collaboration on countering cyber threats through information- and capability-sharing, as well as joint participation in cyber exercises.
+The legal framework was harmonized with EU legislation and provides numerous investment opportunities for foreign companies.

 Opportunities

-Current safety & security projects and opportunities include, but are not limited to, improvement and upgrade of public safety and traffic safety, timely response to disasters, and the further development of intelligent transport systems and UAV management.
+Current safety & security projects and opportunities include improvement and upgrade of public safety and traffic safety, timely response to disasters, and the further development of intelligent transport systems and UAV management.

 Public Safety

-Most large and middle-sized cities in Bulgaria now have a video surveillance system with more than 2,000 cameras in the whole country monitoring pedestrian areas, major crossings, and traffic safety.
-In general, the central areas in these cities are the most monitored zones, but sensitive zones, including for traffic safety and public safety will also be included in the future and will include all police vehicles being equipped with built-in video surveillance.
+Most large and mid-sized cities in Bulgaria have a video surveillance system.
+More than 3,000 cameras in Sofia monitor pedestrian areas, major crossings, and traffic safety.
+In general, the central areas in cities are the most monitored zones, but sensitive zones, including for traffic safety and public safety, will be added and will include all police vehicles being equipped with built-in video surveillance.

 Improving IT security is a top investment priority for Bulgarian financial institutions.
-Some 67 percent of Bulgarian banks and insurance companies plan to increase their spending on security technology in the next years followed by an investment in automating key customer services.
+Some 67 percent of Bulgarian banks and insurance companies plan to increase their spending on security technology and invest in automating key customer services.

-Reports show that 99.9 percent of cyber-attacks in the country are due to a company’s poor information security.
-In response to increases in cyber threats, in 2020 the Bulgarian government, with the EC financial support, announced programs/initiatives to spend around USD 9 million for fighting Botnet and will spend close to USD 1 million for regulations of cyber threats.
+Reports show that 99.9 percent of cyberattacks in Bulgaria are due to weak information security.
+In response to increases in cyber threats, in 2020 the Bulgarian government, with EC financial support, announced programs/initiatives to spend USD 9 million to fight Botnet and will spend USD 1 million for regulations of cyber threats.

 Traffic Safety

-• Acquire new generation laser speed cameras in approximately 30 cities which can check the speed of more than one vehicle at the same time and provide images processed by 4G computers to include fines generated and sent directly via mail.
+- Acquire new laser speed cameras in 30 cities to check the speed of more than one vehicle at the same time and generate fines sent directly via mail

 Security Companies

-The Industrial Cluster “Security” in Bulgaria announced an updated list with all existing security companies.
-According to the data, there are over 3200 companies licensed to carry out private security services – 1,090 have a national license and the remaining 2110 have regional licenses.
-Most of them are small and medium-sized companies and do not directly acquire security equipment but provide centralized security services by means of technical equipment via monitoring-centers and vehicle patrols, physical security, convoy of valuables and dangerous loads; delivery, installation and support of security systems.
+There are over 3,200 registered security companies in Bulgaria – 1,090 have a national license and the remaining 2,110 have regional licenses.
+Most are small and medium-sized companies and do not directly acquire security equipment but provide centralized security services by means of technical equipment via monitoring centers and vehicle patrols, physical security, convoys of valuables and dangerous loads, in addition to the delivery, installation and support of security systems.

-NAFTSO (National Association of Trade Security and Security Companies) is a non-profit association of Bulgarian security companies.
-NAFSTO members employ over 22,400 people (37.1 percent of private security employees).
+Some of the leading security companies belong to the National Association of Trade Security and Security Companies, NAFTSO, including VIP Security, Bodu, SOD and SOT-161.
+NAFTSO is a non-profit association of Bulgarian security companies that employ over 22,400 people (37.1 percent of private security employees).

-To join the Schengen Area, the Bulgarian government must develop projects to upgrade its EU’s external borders and to integrate into the Schengen Information System (SIS).
+To join the Schengen Area, the Bulgarian government must upgrade its EU external borders and integrate into the Schengen Information System (SIS).

-X-ray scanning equipment, MR type of equipment, infrared mobile and stationary equipment, IP video surveillance, on site field testing, access control equipment, CCTV, laboratory equipment, ID security application equipment, new IT and high tech equipment, programs and related services.
+X-ray scanning equipment, MR equipment, infrared mobile and stationary equipment, IP video surveillance, on-site field testing, access control equipment, CCTV, laboratory equipment, ID security application equipment, new IT and high-tech equipment, programs, and related services.

 Trade Events